-Education costs are on the rise in Georgia.
-Undergraduate tuition at the state's four public research universities increased by 16 percent in 2010, according to the U.S. Center on Budget and Policy Priorities.
-Online schools in Sandy Springs, Marietta, and Atlanta can offer a way to avoid rising education costs at campuses across the state.
+Georgia students enrolled at public colleges in 2016 got welcome news with the announcement that tuition costs would be frozen for the upcoming school year.
+However, this comes after years of repeated rate increases, including a 16 percent jump in undergraduate tuition at the state's four public research universities in 2010, according to the U.S. Center on Budget and Policy Priorities.
+Fortunately, online schools in Sandy Springs, Marietta, and Atlanta can offer a way to avoid rising education costs at campuses across the state.

 In-Depth Information about Atlanta Online Degrees

 Online schools can provide a perfect solution for those with significant work and family commitments, enabling students to log on from anywhere and at any time.

 Online Degree Programs in Atlanta: Which Degree Levels Do They Offer?

 Online schools in Atlanta offer many of the same degree options as campus-based schools, from certificate programs to post-graduate degrees -- and the Bureau of Labor Statistics reports that earnings are positively linked to education levels.
 Workers with no high school diploma earned a national median weekly wage of $493 in 2015, according to the BLS.
 That same year, those with a high school diploma earned $678, while those with an associate degree earned a median annual wage of $798.

 An online education can help you compete for jobs with an increasingly educated workforce.
 The U.S. Census Bureau reports that 30 percent of U.S. workers 25 and older held at least a bachelor's degree in 2014.

 Which Jobs in Atlanta Can You Get After Earning Your Online Degree?